 The Go Zone is also on the bottom floor of the Fun Zone.
 There is a ninja warrior course, a rock wall and this crazy thing called the Leap of Faith.
 On this crazy thing, you climb a tall orange pole, stand on a ledge and attempt to jump to this black punching bag looking thing.
 If you miss, you self-rapel down.

 I jokingly told my son that I would do it if he did and to my horror, he jumped right in line.
 I was convinced he would climb straight back down once he reached the top, but he jumped without hesitation.
 I am seriously terrified of heights, but I didn’t want to let him down.
 I climbed up and made it to the plank, then tried to chicken out.
 The kids were cheering me on so I tried again.
-I finally jumped, but not before shook like a leaf for five minutes while an annoyed group of children accumulated in the line below.
+I finally jumped, but not before shook like a leaf for five minutes while an annoyed group of small children accumulated in the line below.
 Note: sneakers are needed for the Go Zone.

 Swimming at Smugglers’ Notch